-High quality natural wood exterior louvered shutters have been used for centuries to make American homes more comfortable, safe, and attractive.
-We use three kiln-dried lumbers to forge stiles, rails, and louvers that compose our line of premium wood shutters.
+High quality natural exterior louvered wood shutters have been used for centuries to make American homes more comfortable, safe, and attractive.
+We use three kiln-dried lumbers to forge stiles, rails, and louvers that compose our line of premium exterior wood shutters.
 Each panel is assembled with time-tested techniques for maximum strength and longevity.
+Majestic Bahama shutters cover the entire opening, but project away from the house at the bottom of the window.

 California Redwood is a distinct species that is popular for construction of many outdoor structures, including decks and fences.
 It is lightweight, strong, and naturally resists insects and decay.
 We use Select Grade B (97% clear) Redwood, which may contain minor blemishes.
 It is a step down from top grade lumber, yet perfectly acceptable for construction of exterior louvered shutters.
 The price of Redwood shutters is at the most affordable level and the best overall value.